About AP® Calculus AB Exam

 Precalculus Vs AP Calculus AB?

-The precalculus you learn in high school is a diverse conglomeration of mathematical concepts for preparing you with tools to succeed in a calculus course.
+The precalculus you learn in high school is a diverse conglomeration of mathematical concepts to prepare you with tools to succeed in a calculus course.
 Some ideas directly translate, like limits and series, while others are just algebraic techniques that will help you be more proficient in solving calculus problems.
 Precalculus also tends to focus heavily on trigonometry and the unit circle.

 On the other hand, calculus is the study of how things change.
 It's broken down into two pieces.
 Differential calculus takes the idea of something changing and boils it down to what's happening at one exact instant.
 Integral calculus does the opposite.
 It aggregates what happens as something changes over an extended period.